 Debitum Investments is a Latvia-based peer-to-peer (P2P) lending platform that connects investors with business loans originated by third-party lending companies across Europe.
 The platform focuses on short-term business loans — invoice financing, supply chain finance, and working capital facilities — with typical loan durations of 1-12 months and advertised returns of 8-12% annually.
 For income investors accustomed to the regulated, transparent world of publicly traded BDCs and dividend stocks, P2P lending represents a fundamentally different asset class with its own set of opportunities and risks.

-Debitum obtained its Investment Brokerage Firm license from the Latvian Financial and Capital Market Commission (FCMC) in 2021, becoming one of the few European P2P platforms to operate under formal financial regulation.
+Debitum obtained its Investment Brokerage Firm license from the Latvian Financial and Capital Market Commission (FCMC) in 2021, becoming one of the few European P2P platforms to operate under formal MiFID II regulation.
+Since the FCMC merged into the Bank of Latvia in 2023, the platform is now supervised by the Bank of Latvia.
 This regulatory status provides meaningful investor protections including segregated accounts, compliance requirements, and regulatory oversight — distinguishing Debitum from the many unregulated P2P platforms that have failed or frozen investor funds over the years.

 Try Debitum Investments Yourself